CALESA (KA•LESS•AH) TOWNSHIP, noun

 Calesa Township will offer single-family homes that are exclusively Colen Built; the same builder and developer of Ocala’s successful On Top of the World community.

-Since 1947, the Colen family has built several successful communities such as On Top of the World in Clearwater, Kenneth City and Myrna Gardens.
+Since 1947, the Colen family has built several successful communities such as On Top of the World in Clearwater, Kenneth City, Merna Park, and Clearview Oaks, one of the first condominium communities in the United States.
 Their largest master-planned community to date, On Top of the World in Ocala, is still actively building homes.

 The Colen Built legacy began over 70 years ago in St. Petersburg Florida.
 Since its establishment in 1947 Colen Built Development has been an award-winning, family-owned building and development company.